-I’ve found the global warming/climate change debate to be frustrating.
+I find the global warming/climate change debate to be frustrating.
 The Earth is too large a system to grasp intuitively.
 In such a large system, anyone can “cherry-pick” a small subset of data to illustrate any point.
 Many discussions seem to distill down to: “You’re lying!”

 Global warming is complex enough to make my eyes cross.
 It involves many parameters that must be examined over decades and preferably centuries.
-I will frequently use information from http://www.skepticalscience.com/.
+I frequently use information from http://www.skepticalscience.com/.
 This site provides the largest and most accessible collection of responses to global warming objections I’ve found, with a handy mouse-over glossary in the text.
 While unabashedly defending mainstream climate science against “climate myths”, the site also provides an exhaustive list of objections: 174 of them!

 I leave you to explore as many of the 174 objections as interest you.
 Here are my favorites: